syncfusion-content/fileformat-docs/File-Formats/XlsIO/Known Exceptions.md

 ---
-title: Known exceptions throwns in XlsIO
+title: Known exceptions thrown in XlsIO
-description: Known exceptions throwns in XlsIO
+description: Known exception throwns in XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---
 # Known Exceptions Details

-The list of known exceptions throwns in Essential XlsIO is listed in the following table.
+The list of known exceptions thrown in Essential XlsIO is listed in the following table.
 <table>
 <tr>
 <td>